vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 sacrifice; HV II.
 906 (one verse from Pad.).
 Pallavas–the five auspicious pallavas are those of mango,

-aśyattha, vata, plaksa and udumbara, acc. to Durgabhakti tarangini p.
+aśyattha, vata, plaksa and udumbara, acc. to Durgābhakti tarangini p.
 27; HV I. 47 ( quoting Bhav.) says they are

 also called 'pañcabhangāḥ'.
 Pavanavrata-(one of the Şastivratas) on 8th of M. one should